mcdxn/google-books-preview-pages-downloader/README.md

 - Start GBPPD by typing on the console gbppd.start(), then press ENTER.
 - It will start scrolling automatically the pages and each time a page loads the GBPPD will capture it.
 - After reaching the last page, type gbppd.finish() on the console, then press ENTER.
-- GBPPD will open a new tab with a list of all the links of the preview pages and will download them all automatically.
+- GBPPD will open a new tab with a list of all the links of the preview pages and then download them all automatically.